cbenard/Radarr-Sonarr-Lidarr-Plex-PathMigrator/README.md

 ## Setup

+Copy or rename `settings.example.py` to `settings.py`

-Define your database names, and the corresponding old and new paths in the `database_dict` dictionary in the script.
+Modify `settings.py` to define your database names, and the corresponding old and new paths in the `database_dict` dictionary in the script.
 The structure of the dictionary is as follows:

 ```
 database_dict = {